quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Get Started.rst

 .. admonition:: Attention Windows & macOS Users

-    On Windows and macOS computers, the required Quanser API libraries are included with your Quanser Interactive Labs installation, and hence, you will need to have Quanser Interactive Labs installed before running the following command.
+    On macOS computers, the required Quanser API libraries are included with your Quanser Interactive Labs installation, and hence, you will need to have Quanser Interactive Labs installed before running the following command.

+    On Windows computers, the required Quanser API libraries are provided by running the Quanser SDK for Windows installer.
+    The Quanser SDK for Windows installer can be downloaded from its github repository:
+    | :download:`Quanser SDK for Windows Download <https://github.com/quanser/quanser_sdk_win64/>`

-    Make sure the files in the QUARC python folder below have the same date (for example 2022.4.29) as the date in the following code below before running it.
+    Make sure the files in the "%QSDK_DIR%python" folder below have the same date (for example, 2024.3.7) as the date in the following code below before running it.
-    To find this go to program files and find the Quanser/QUARC/python directory.
+    To check this, go to the "%QSDK_DIR%python" folder, which is typically under the "C:\Program Files\" directory.

 .. tabs::
     .. code-tab:: console Windows

         # Type this into your Windows Command Prompt
         python -m pip install --upgrade pip
-        python -m pip install --upgrade --find-links "%QUARC_DIR%\python" "%QUARC_DIR%\python\quanser_api-2023.4.13-py2.py3-none-any.whl"
+        python -m pip install --upgrade --find-links "%QSDK_DIR%python" "%QSDK_DIR%python\quanser_api-2024.3.7-py2.py3-none-any.whl"

     .. code-tab:: console Linux